rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 ## Initializing Voting

-If you are a node operator who registered before the Houston upgrade, you need to initialize voting to unlock voting power.
+If you are a node operator who registered before the Houston upgrade, you'll need to initialize voting to unlock voting power.
 ```shell
 rocketpool pdao initialize-voting
 ```